 Generally, architects design the forms of spaces and oversee the big-picture items such as engineering, exterior materials, safety and code compliance, and energy usage.
 They put together construction drawings, and those are submitted to obtain building permits.

-Generally, interior designers are experts at designing how the interior space will look.
-Their services can include selecting interior finishes (hardwoods, countertops, tile, paint colors, wallpaper), and sometimes includes selecting furniture and soft goods (pillows, accessories, etc.).
+Interior designers are experts at designing how the interior space will look.
+Their services can include selecting interior finishes (hardwoods, countertops, tile, paint colors, wallpaper), and includes selecting furniture and soft goods (pillows, accessories, etc.).
 They put together drawings and sometimes work with an architect or structural engineer to obtain building permits.

 Some services that both architects and interior designs might provide are the design of casework, including cabinets, the selection of interior finishes, such as tile and woodwork, drafting of interior elevations and details, and space planning.
 We always recommend that you check with each architecture or interior design firm to see what their specific scope of services includes.